Visyond/website-hugo/site/content/pricings/new-pricing-page.md

 topTitle: Simple and Modular Pricing
 topSubTitle: 'We Work with Companies of All Sizes with a Flexible, Scalable Solution'
 bgImage: /img/Collab 1 resized 3.jpg
-pricingTitle: You Can Combine Any Recommended Feature From Any Category
+pricingTitle: You Can Combine Any Features From Any Suggested Categories Below
 firstPricingSubTitle: Visyond features start at $25/user/month
 secondPricingSubTitle: ''
 leftCard: